Mesij002/alx-system_engineering-devops/0x00-shell_basics/README.md

-write a script that lists all files
+write a script that prints the type of the file